NethServer/docs/administrator-manual/en/firewall.rst

 The type of service field in the IPv4 header can identify the traffic type.
 It's used to specify a datagram's priority, request a route for low delay or maximize throughput.

-Bult-in traffic shaping classes apply to the following TOS categories:
+Built-in traffic shaping classes apply to the following TOS categories:

 - interactive
 - bulk